UMass-Rescue/RescueBox/README.md

 # Install RescueBox 3.1 on Windows 11

+## Refer install/mac/README.txt for developer install steps on a mac
+to run rescuebox locally

+## These instructions for windows customer deployment using rescuebox build artifacts download from one drive.

 **Recommended hardware:** powerful CPU, 32 GB RAM, NVIDIA GPU with latest driver.

 Refer to the screenshots PDF in `help`.